-- 1 The TNC positions the touch probe to the starting point 1 at rapid traverse (value from FMAX column) following the positioning logic (see "Executing touch probe cycles" on page 283).
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (column F). - 3 Then the touch probe moves either paraxially at the measuring height or linearly at the clearance height to the next starting point 2 and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Saving the calculated datum" on page 312) and saves the actual values in the Q parameters listed below. - 5 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.
+- Following the positioning logic (see "Executing touch probe cycles" on page 318), the TNC positions the touch probe to the starting point 1 at rapid traverse (value from MP6150).
+The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120). - 3 Then the touch probe moves either paraxially at the measuring height or linearly at the clearance height to the next starting point 2 and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Saving the calculated datum" on page 344) and saves the actual values in the Q parameters listed below. - 5 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.